-ECONOMIC

-Business Ethics & Transparency
+ECONOMIC Business Ethics & The

-The Board has a Code of Conduct and Ethics to ensure all business dealings are conducted ethically and transparently.
-The Group also has in place a Whistle-blower Policy where complaints are investigated while the identity of the whistle-blower is protected
+Business Ethics & Transparency The Board has a Code of Conduct and Ethics to ensure all business dealings are conducted ethically and transparently.
+The code applies to all the directors, senior management, employee and any person that represent the Group in executing their duties.
+Whistle-blower Policy The Group also has in place a Whistle-blower Policy where complaints are investigated while the identity of the whistle-blower is protected.
+The policy would enable the employee or the external parties to raise any legitimate issue which concerns improper conduct such as malpractices, abuse of power and/or unethical behaviour.
+Regulatory Compliance The Group keeps abreast of changes in relevant laws, regulations and practices to ensure compliance with the regulatory changes taking place.

-Regulatory Compliance

-The Group keeps abreast of changes in relevant laws, regulations and practices to ensure compliance with the regulatory changes taking place.
 Quarterly Financial Reports are prepared and submitted to Bursa Securities in accordance with Bursa Securities' Listing requirements.

-SUSTAINABILITY STATEMENT (CONT'D)

-Procurements

-Although there are no written procurement policies, the Group have given priority to support the use of environmentally friendly materials and services as part of green procurement.
-The Group further prioritise sourcing with local manufacturer and product.

-- The cotton felt raw material used in the automotive component has a naturally high performance in heat and acoustic functions.
-It uses 70%- 80% recycled materials which consist of textile factories' waste & scrap; recycled or used/old clothing; polyester fibre from a recycled PET bottle. - The achievement toward sustainability environmentally friendly products with the Group received certification from Malaysia Green Technology and Climate awarded Green Label Certification (ISO 14024 Type I ECO-Labels) and granted the right to use the MyHIJAU trademark on our products.
+Procurements Although there are no written procurement policies, the Group have given priority to support the use of environmentally friendly materials and services as part of green procurement.
+The Group further prioritise sourcing local products. - The cotton felt raw material used in the automotive component has a naturally high performance in heat and acoustic functions.
+It uses 70%- 80% recycled materials which consist of textile factories' waste & scrap; recycled or used/old clothing; polyester fibre from a recycled PET bottle. - The achievement toward sustainability and environmentally friendly products with the Group received certification from Malaysia Green Technology and Climate awarded Green Label Certification (ISO 14024 Type I ECO-Labels) and granted the right to use the MyHIJAU trademark on our commercial carpets.
+Safety The Group manages the condition of its manufacturing operation in a safe environment.
+The safety policy is a recognized, written statement of its commitment to protecting the health and safety of employees and other stakeholders.

-Safety

-The Group manages the condition of its manufacturing operation in a safe environment.
-The safety policy is a recognized, written statement of its commitment to protect the health and safety of the employees and other stakeholders.